RajkumarRajamani/cucumber-assert-easy-report-plugin/README.md

                     "Device Name is not matching.
 Please check...", // failure message to be displayed in the report "Device Name is matching." // pass message to be displayed in the report );

+            // Note: if you programmatically add known failures, then you should add it before adding assertions with the respective label name
+            // In the above example, the known-failure for the label "Device Name Field Validation" is added before adding the assertion for the same label

         } finally {
             assertions.assertAll();
         }